Building Space Invaders with melonJS and Feature Flags

 Conclusion

-MelonJS is a powerful JS game engine and as a testimony to this stands the vast documentation that you need to read in order to unleash its true power.
+MelonJS is a powerful JS game engine and its extensive documented API serves as a testament to this.
 It certainly can help you in case you want to have a chance at making the next big game hit.
 Feature Flags can be outstandingly scalable and useful, and I’m glad that I found ConfigCat to help me out with this.

 Here’s the git repo link in case you want to check out this tiny Space Invaders remake and I hope you that you'll get to relive some nice childhood memories playing it.